citp/privacy-policy-historical/b/be/bet/bettermedicine.com.md

-> *The following text is extracted and transformed from the bettermedicine.com privacy policy that was archived on 2011-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111202145831id_/http%3A//www.bettermedicine.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bettermedicine.com privacy policy that was archived on 2012-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120620174140id_/http%3A//www.bettermedicine.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Better Medicine

-Health Grades, Inc. (" **HealthGrades** ") has developed this privacy policy (the " **Privacy Policy** ") for the benefit of the users (" **Users** " or " **you** ") of its web site, namely, BETTERMEDICINE.COM, to demonstrate our serious commitment to protecting privacy on this Site.
-The following information summarizes HealthGrades' personal data gathering and distribution practices for [http://www.bettermedicine.com](http://www.bettermedicine.com/ "BetterMedicine") (the " **Site** ").
+Health Grades, Inc. (" **HealthGrades** ") has developed this privacy policy (the " **Privacy Policy** ") for the benefit of the users (" **Users** " or " **you** ") of its web site, namely, [http://www.bettermedicine.com](http://www.bettermedicine.com/ "BetterMedicine") (the " **Site** "), to demonstrate our serious commitment to protecting privacy on this Site.
+The following information summarizes HealthGrades' personal data gathering and distribution practices for the Site.
 HealthGrades reserves the right to change this Privacy Policy, or any other policy or practice, at any time.
 Your use, or continued use, of this Site will be conclusively deemed acceptance of this Privacy Policy and any changes or modifications to this Privacy Policy, respectively.
 Please see HealthGrades' [User Agreement](http://www.healthgrades.com/consumer/index.cfm?fuseaction=modNW&modtype=content&modact=useragreement_full "User Agreement") for more information on the Terms and Conditions governing the use of this Site.

 ###  Why does HealthGrades need my personal information?